Multiplicative cascade: Definition

 The plots above are examples of multiplicative cascade multifractals.

 To create these distributions there are a few steps to take.
 Firstly, we must create a lattice of cells which will be our underlying probability density field.

 Secondly, an iterative process is followed to create multiple levels of the lattice: at each iteration the cells are split into four equal parts (cells).
 Each new cell is then assigned a probability randomly from the set $\lbrace p_1,p_2,p_3,p_4 \rbrace$ without replacement, where $p_i \in [0,1]$.
 This process is continued to the Nth level.
 For example, in constructing such a model down to level 8 we produce a 48 array of cells.

 Thirdly, the cells are filled as follows: We take the probability of a cell being occupied as the product of the cell's own pi and those of all its parents (up to level 1).
 A Monte Carlo rejection scheme is used repeatedly until the desired cell population is obtained, as follows: x and y cell coordinates are chosen randomly, and a random number between 0 and 1 is assigned; the (x, y) cell is then populated depending on whether the assigned number is lesser than (outcome: not populated) or greater or equal to (outcome: populated) the cell's occupation probability.

 Examples

-To produce the plots above we filled the probability density field with 5,000 points in a space of 256 × 256.
+To produce the plots above, the probability density field is filled with 5,000 points in a space of 256 × 256.

 An example of the probability density field: